-Most listings are in the $40's per square foot per year.
-The Kirkland submarket is seeing a a rise in rates.
-In the last 3 months, the median rate rose $3 per sqft per year.
-That's a 7% rise in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Kirkland submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Kirkland region has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Kirkland submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 40 listings have been listed, which means leases might be going fast.
+In the last 90 days, 34 listings have been made available, which means office spaces are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 15% of the listings in the Kirkland are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,570 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this region are approximately 2 floors.
-Most buildings in this market were built in 1987 and are Class A.
+Even though the median size is 15,980 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are around 2 floors.
+Most buildings in this area were built in 1987 and are Class A.